You may have heard the term “augmented reality” in recent years but what is it and how is it relevant to architecture?

 Augmented reality is when a digital image or sound supplements a real world environment.
 It is a little like that scene from Star Wars where R2D2 projects the hologram of Princess Leia.

-he following is a summary of the applications currently being used to improve communication in the construction industry which we explored for in house use this year.
+The following is a summary of the applications currently being used to improve communication in the construction industry, which we explored for inhouse use this year.

 Revizto is a program that brings 3D gaming technology and cloud solutions together to improve communication between the office, site, consultants and clients.
 Revizto has the ability to produce a navigable 3D environment.
-As you’re exploring the model you then have the capacity to invite other users to camera share.
+As you explore the model, you are able to invite other users to camera share.
 Together you can tag issues in the model, take measurements, sketch and chat with one another.

 It’s Skype meets Paint meets Messenger.

 The app that uses a ‘Real World’ trigger (a 2D image) to reveal an interactive 3D model on your device.
 2D triggers can also be used to activate 3D panoramas and product videos.

 The Asset Visualisation app allows users to visualise incomplete or hidden elements during the construction process.
 Through an iPad, tablet or phone the user is able to ‘see’ existing or planned plumbing and electrical services which may be located behind walls or even underground.
 For the app to work successfully the user must accurately locate themselves within a space or on a building site.